department-of-veterans-affairs/va.gov-team/products/iris/Usability Testing/IRIS Usability Testing Research Plan.md

 - ACCESSIBLE: Is our design approach usable and respectful to those with any disability related challenges, especially cognitively?

 - CHAPTERS: Have we divided the IRIS form into the right number of chapters as per the Form Library?
 Does having Veteran and person submitting the form on two separate chapters feel natural?
+Does having the Review page feel excessive?

 - CONTENT HIERARCHY: Is the content organized (and grouped) in an intuitive manner and is it an improvement over the existing IRIS experience